-Dr. Muzykewicz: Monday, Wednesday, and Friday morning
+Dr. Muzykewicz: Monday, Wednesday, and Friday afternoon

 All surgeries are performed by Dr. Frederick at North Central Surgical Center.
 Dr. Muzykewicz operates here as well as Texas Health Presbyterian Dallas, Medical City Dallas, and Baylor Scott and White Sports Surgery Center at the Star in Frisco.
 Most surgeries are outpatient “day surgery”, but overnight stays are available at North Central if needed.
 This is a fully licensed surgical hospital and is part of the United Surgical Partners and Baylor Healthcare System Networks.
 Once you have decided to have surgery, you may call Leslie or Eryn at (214) 528-4185.
 If you have a specific day in mind, please allow at least 2 to 3 weeks advance notice to help us meet your request.
 All aspects of your surgery scheduling will be handled by our office including precertification of your surgery with your insurance carrier if needed.
 If you are scheduling surgery in person, you will be given a packet with instructions for your surgery.
 If you are scheduling by phone, the packet will be mailed to you.
 For some surgeries, the patient may need to get pre-operative lab work.
 This can be done at the North Central pre-operative check in or with your local physician.
 If lab work is done with outside physicians, the patient needs to be sure the results are faxed to the office before the scheduled surgery.

 Medications and Surgery